skenley/material_custom/README.md

 1. Download the zip package.
 2. Unzip package and rename resulting folder to material_custom.
-3. upload the folder and all contents to the /code/sites/all/themes folder of your new site.
+3. Upload the folder and all contents to the /code/sites/all/themes folder of your new site.
+4. Enable the new theme and set it as the default theme.